-Due to its simplicity and scalability, stochastic gradient descent (SGD) is a popular method for large scale data mining \cite{bottou2004large} and has been extensively studied in the literature \cite{bottou2010large,dean2012large,rakhlin2012making}.
-For example, the well-known AlphaGo \cite{mnih2015human}, the first computer Go program to beat the best human professional Go players, and its improved version AlphaGo Zero \cite{silver2017mastering}, both use the SGD method to update the trained neural network.
-As another example, a deep learning algorithm for faster computations in predictions of earthquakes is proposed in \cite{devries2017enabling}, which improves the calculation time by 50,000\%; In this algorithm the SGD method is used to compute the adaptive learning rates during training.
-In addition, SGD admits decentralized implementation by allowing the individuals to compute and share the gradients derived from their local training samples, and hence is suitable for various collaborative learning applications in IoT.
-However, sharing the local gradients may jeopardize the privacy of the IoT users, since an adversary may be able to infer users' private local data (e.g., the health information in the IoT health monitoring systems) from the shared gradients \cite{rajkumar2012differentially}.
+Due to its simplicity and scalability, stochastic gradient descent (SGD) has been extensively studied in the literature \cite{rakhlin2012making}.
+SGD admits decentralized implementation by allowing the individuals to compute and share the gradients derived from their local training samples, and hence is suitable for various collaborative learning applications.
+However, sharing the local gradients may jeopardize the privacy of the users, since an adversary may be able to infer the private local data (e.g., the health information) from the shared gradients \cite{ren2022grnn}.
 With such consideration, differential privacy \cite{dwork2006calibrating} has been incorporated into SGD to guarantee a quantifiable level of privacy.